clhenrick/portfolio/_drafts/mpg-ranch-habitat-restoration-map.md

 - React for building out UI components
 - Redux for managing application state
 - Leaflet for displaying geographic data and handling map interactions
+- EMCAScript 2015 (ES6) for leveraging more features in Javascript
+- Gulp, Browserify, and Babel as a front-end build system
-- Marked for handling the conversion of markdown text into HTML
+- Marked for handling the conversion and sanitization of markdown text into HTML

-and "backend" services:
+...and the following "backend" services:

 - Google Forms for the client to enter qualitative data for each management unit
 - [CARTO](#) for syncing tables generated from Google Forms and for hosting